aliakb13/cmlabs-frontend-internship-test/README.md

 ### 4. Open with live server

 Note that the entry point for this project is index.html.
 Always make sure that you run that file first!
+OR

+### 5. You can just click link on demo

+You can opened up the website [here](https://cmlabs-frontend-internship-test-one.vercel.app/) 😄

 ## Demo 🎞️

-You can open this website by clicking the following link \*updated Later
+You can open this website by clicking the following link https://cmlabs-frontend-internship-test-one.vercel.app/